jkassemi/stubby/README.md

 DNS will resolve to the stubby server, and the web request to http://yahoo.com will redirect to http://duckduckgo.com.

+### Capturing Outgoing Email

+Stubby includes an SMTP extension to capture outgoing messages.
+Specify the domain to capture mail from and forward to smtp://

+                "dns-mx://.*\.example\.com": "smtp://"

+will ensure any message sent by your system directly (this does not include messages sent from yahoo or gmail) will be captured by Stubby.
+Visit http://outbox.stubby.dev to see the captured messages.

+Mail capture is currently provided by the "MailCatcher" gem.

 ### Vision

 * protocol in instruction becomes a plugin system. dns-cname:, for instance,